-Halloween is tomorrow!
+Halloween is upon us!
 If you're reading this, there's a good chance you're trying to cobble together a last-minute costume.
 Never fear; you don’t need to rush out to buy a plastic costume set at a seasonal pop-up.
 It’s easy to put together a costume using wardrobe staples and a little easy DIY crafting—and maybe one trip to the thrift store for a prop.

 For this, you need a white dress—preferably some kind of flowy, V-neck, boat-neck, or wrap dress that can look rather Grecian with the right accessories.
 (Or, you can just drape an old white sheet around your shoulders.)
 Curl your hair, or put it in an updo, then add props.
 For Diana, the goddess of animals and the hunt, bring a bow and arrow; for Athena, goddess of wisdom and war, pin a toy owl to your shoulder, or carry a spear and helmet.
 You could also use a Grecian costume to personify a virtue or value, DIYing scales for Justice, a crown and torch for Lady Liberty, or a stuffed-animal dove for Hope.